SunderB/kindlefirmwarelist/README.md

 # Attributions
 [The Internet Archive](http://archive.org/web/) and everyone who archived the firmware download pages.

+# Disclaimer
+**This list is provided 'as-is', without any express or implied warranty.
+In no event will I (SunderB) be held liable for any damages arising from the use of: this list or the firmwares in the downloads of this list.**

 # Kindle Fire HD 3rd Generation
 | Fire OS Version | Download Link |